Purdy, 49ers topple Seahawks 21-13, win NFC West

 Seattle pulled within one score late in the fourth quarter after Robbie Gould missed a 43-yard field goal and the Seahawks went 67 yards in 1:25.
 Smith hit Noah Fant on a 10-yard TD with 3:35 remaining.
 But Purdy converted a third-and-1 with a scramble before the 2-minute warning, and Jordan Mason sealed the victory with a 55-yard rush with 1:02 remaining.

+“I don’t know if I have all the right words.
+But man, I just hate losing and gotta figure it out,” Smith said.

 Smith was sacked three times and hit nine times.
 When he did have time to throw, open windows for his pass catchers were small.
-Seattle had one play longer than 20 yards.
+Seattle had one play longer than 20 yards, and wide receiver Tyler Lockett suffered a broken bone in his hand late in the game.

 And Seattle missed taking advantage of a 49ers mistake late in the first half.